Are you ready to discover your college program?

 Letters of Recommendation

-Once they agree, provide them with a packet of your application materials, which may include a personal statement and points that deserve inclusion, for their reference.
-Schools want to hear about your research experience, presentations, scholarship, and your overall performance as a student.
-You may certainly ask those giving you references to speak to certain aspects of your work.
-Check in with those recommending you a few weeks before the application deadline to ensure that they complete and send their letter.
+Once they agree, provide them with a packet of your application materials (i.e., personal statement, résumé, and points that deserve inclusion) for their reference.
+Schools want to hear about your research experience, presentations you have given, your scholarship, and/or your overall performance as a student.
+You may certainly ask referees to speak to certain aspects of your work of particular interest to the program to which you plan to apply.
+On your request, they may also address weaknesses as long as they follow that up with strengths that override them.
+Check in with your referees a couple weeks before the application deadline to ensure that you haven't gotten lost in the pile.

 English Proficiency Tests

-English proficiency tests, such as the test of English as a foreign language (TOEFL), measure a test taker's language skills.
-TOEFL remains the most widely used academic English-proficiency test.
-Schools generally request that students complete the test if English is not their first language.
-Two lesser known tests, the international English language testing system and the test of English for international communication, also test students’ and workers' English language proficiency.
-The TOEFL, which is delivered online, tests reading and listening skills when test takers answer questions after they read sample passages.
-The TOEFL also tests speaking and writing skills when test takers vocally respond or express an opinion about a particular topic.
+English proficiency tests, such as the Test of English as a Foreign Language (TOEFL), measure the test-taker's language skills; in particular, listening, reading, speaking, and writing.
+Around the world, TOEFL remains the most widely used academic English-proficiency test.
+Schools generally request foreigners complete the test if English is not their first language.
+Two lesser known tests — the International English Language Testing System and Test of English for International Communication — also test students and workers' English language proficiency.
+The TOEFL, delivered online, tests reading and listening skills when test-takers answer questions after they read sample passages and listen to lectures and conversations.
+The TOEFL also tests speaking and writing skills when test-takers vocally respond or express an opinion about a particular topic, and write a piece based on a topic they read or heard.

 Schools may require you to submit to a background check for participation in internships, practicums, and other fieldwork, especially when working with minors; forensics; or in governmental positions at the local, state, and federal level.
 Schools may review driving records, criminal or court records, sex-offenders lists, and state licensure records.
 Some states may require fingerprinting.
 Make sure to mention any anomalies in your application.